perandersson/OOGL/README.md

 frameBuffer->SetRenderTarget(0, texture);
 texture->Release(); // The framebuffer not owns the reference

-ontext to the device and unbind it from the current thread context->Release();
+// Release the context and delete it's internal resources context->Release();

 // Release the device and delete the devices internal memory